-To prove that P(n) is true for all positive integers n, we complete these steps:
+To prove that a proposition P(n) is true for all positive integers n, we complete these two steps:

-- Basis Step: Show that P(1) is true. - Inductive Step: Show that $P(k) \rightarrow P(k+1)$ is true for all positive integers k.
+- 1 Basis Step: Show that P(1) is true. - 2 Inductive Step: Show that the implication $P(k) \rightarrow P(k+1)$ is true for all positive integers k.

-To complete the inductive step, assuming the inductive hypothesis that P(k) holds for an arbitrary integer k, show that must P(k + 1) be true.
+To complete the inductive step, assuming the inductive hypothesis that P(k) holds for an arbitrary integer k, we show that P(k+1) must be true.